Nory’s BLOG / A no-nonsense guide to restaurant...

 Should a restaurant use cash or accrual accounting?

-You can use either, but the best option depends on its size and financial complexity.
+For your restaurant bookkeeping, you can use either, but the best option depends on its size and financial complexity.
 Cash accounting involves recording transactions when money changes hands, making it easier for smaller restaurants to track cash flow and performance.
 Accrual accounting records income and expenses when they’re earned, providing a more accurate financial picture.
 It’s often better for larger restaurants that require a more detailed financial analysis.

 What is the biggest expense in a restaurant?